external-secrets/external-secrets/README.md

 <a name="original-projects"></a>

-# While this project is being maintained
+# Please bear in mind

 While this project is not stable and we don't have feature parity with the original projects, maybe you would like to consider having a look over these: